databricks/databricks-vscode/packages/databricks-vscode/README.md

 ### 0.0.1

-Preview version of the VSCode extension for Databricks
+Preview version of the VS Code extension for Databricks

 **Happy Coding!**